msk4862/Rajbhog/README.md

 # Rajbhog
-A food ordering website exclusively for indian food
+A food ordering website exclusively for indian food items.